angelmaldonado06/AI-YouTube-Assistant/README.md

 ### Tech Stack

 - LangChain for prompt orchestration and chaining
-- LangGraph for routing, memory, and reflection flow
+- LangGraph for the question-answering workflow, memory, and critique loop
 - FAISS for vector search
 - Ollama for local model serving
 - Llama 3.1 for generation